osai-ai/tensor-stream/README.md

 * Initialize tensor stream with a video (e.g., a local file or a network video stream) and start reading it in a separate process.

-* Get latest available frame from the stream and make a prediction.
+* Get the latest available frame from the stream and make a prediction.

-> **Note:** All tasks inside TensorStream processed on a GPU, so output tensor also located on the GPU.
+> **Note:** All tasks inside TensorStream processed on a GPU, so the output tensor is also located on the GPU.

 ## Table of Contents